House | 5 bedrooms | sleeps 10

 |Further details indoors|

 Fully equipped for ten.
 The kitchen/breakfast room includes a large range cooker with double oven and plenty of large pots, pans, utensils, bread maker and cookery books for the family that wants to create a real home from home.
 The dining table seats ten comfortably.
-There is also a large outside dining table and seating for 10 on the verandah for al fresco dining.
+There is also a large outside dining table and seating for 10 on the veranda for al fresco dining.
 Bed linen is provided, but not towels.
 We have a folding cot, highchair and stair gate for babies / toddlers and the front garden can be bolted to provide a secure play area.
 There are two lounges providing ample space for relaxing, with a selection of toys, books, games, a small snooker table, TV and DVD player.
 One sitting room has an open fireplace, the other a wood burning stove.
-There is also a small separate study / office and a downstairs WC.
+There is also a small separate study and a downstairs WC.

 Guests arriving for Christmas and New Year will find the house fully decorated and a welcome hamper of goodies to make your stay extra special.

 As the property sits on a cliff face, the main garden is at the front.
 This is reached via two french windows leading off the main sitting room onto a part-glazed veranda.
 Here you will find a table and chairs for ten so you can enjoy meals outside in South Wight's sub-tropical climate.

 The garden is a pretty, secluded area comprising of a lawn surrounded by mature trees and shrubs and views of the sea.
 Boules, quoits and garden darts are provided.